jallajs/jalla/README.md

 Lazily load parts of your codebase.
 Jalla will transform dynamic imports into calls to split-require automatically (using a
-[babel plugin][babel-dynamic-import]), meaning you only have to call `import('./some-file')` to get bundle splitting right out of the box without any tooling footprint in your source code.
+[babel plugin][babel-dynamic-import]), meaning you only have to call `import('./some-file')` to get bundle splitting right out of the box.

 ##### [babelify][babelify]
 Run [babel][babel] on your sourcecode.
 Will respect local `.babelrc` files for